qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. index::
    single:Rendering

-By default, QGIS renders all visible layers whenever the map canvas must be refreshed.
+By default, |qg| renders all visible layers whenever the map canvas must be refreshed.
 The events that trigger a refresh of the map canvas include:

 *  Adding a layer
 *  Panning or zooming
-*  Resizing the QGIS window
+*  Resizing the |qg| window
 *  Changing the visibility of a layer or layers

-QGIS allows you to control the rendering process in a number of ways.
+|qg| allows you to control the rendering process in a number of ways.

 .. `label_scaledepend`: